This Discussion channel is currently closed.

 Default_avatar

-Dan Bergmeister over 6 years ago
+Dan Bergmeister about 7 years ago

 What does Germany do?
 Do we want big energy poles in the skyline.
 No fees for solar and wind!